dotnet/android/Documentation/guides/BuildProcess.md

     Added in Xamarin.Android 9.2.

--   **AndroidEnableProfiledAot** &ndash; A boolean property that determines whether or not the AOT profiles are used during the Ahead-of-Time compilation.
+-   **AndroidEnableProfiledAot** &ndash; A boolean property that determines whether or not the AOT profiles are used during Ahead-of-Time compilation.

     The profiles are listed in `AndroidAotProfile` item group.
 This ItemGroup contains default profile(s).
-It can be overriden by removing the existing one(s) and adding own AOT profiles.
+It can be overriden by removing the existing one(s) and adding your own AOT profiles.

     Support for this property was added in Xamarin.Android 9.4.